-We have been in Cornwall for the last few days and only got back at lunchtime today.
-I am exhausted!
-We had such a great time and ate some incredible food.
-There’s also been a lot of cake and ice cream…….food you only really eat a lot of on holiday.
-So I have come home craving vegetables and something simple and healthy that we could all eat together.
+We had such a great Christmas.
+We had some proper family time and ate some incredible food.
+There’s been a lot of sweet stuff and a lot of very salty stuff….the kind of food you only really eat at Christmas .
+So I have started the new year craving vegetables and something simple and healthy that we could all eat together.

 I served it with crusty bread and a little extra coriander to finish.
 I kept it mild, but if you like it hot, add a little more chilli.

 I hope you enjoy this as much as we did! x

 If you’re looking for more simple, mid week, family recipes.
 Why not check out My Cookbook Loads of new; lunch, snack, side and dinner inspiration, to fill up your meal plan and save you money on your food shop!

 - 1 bag of Aldi frozen salmon fillets (defrosted)

 - 1 bunch of spring onions (green and white parts)